3D Scanning and Printing

 - Explained what you learned from testing the 3D printers

-- Documented how you scanned and prepared an object (for 3D printing)
+- Documented how you scanned an object

-- Included your original design files for 3D printing (both CAD and common format for 3D printing)
+- Included your original design files for 3D printing

 - Included your hero shots